lawrence-laz/dotfiles/book1.md

     How it's the only thing under our control
     Just because circumstances are hard, or you happen to be unfortunate, tired, it does not mean that you cannot make good judgement
-    Triggers, how it’s easy to keep the monster behind the doors if you don’t even look at the doors (Easier*)
+    Triggers, how it’s easy to keep the monster behind the doors if you don’t even look at the doors (Easier*) what about determinism. if "everything is just physics and atoms moving according to initial big bang" then "there is no free will". so how should you act knowing that there is no free will? what a paradoxical question right? you just understood that there is no free will and the first question is asking you to exercise your will in deciding what to do now? the problem of determinism is huge when approached from existential side. but it's not as revelant from the practical point of view. and practical point of view is what I am interested in with this book. there are 2 ways to practically escape this problem:
+    1) if everything is deterministic it doesn't matter, the system is so complex that we cannot comprehend or use that knowledge in any way, the very exsistance and our thoughts are predetermined meaning we essentially don't exist and are just an echo. yet here we are, with all the problems and questions in life. for a determinsm to "matter" in practical sense, one would need to have "godly" powers to draw conclusions from it. so nothing changes for us.
+    2) even more practical and possibly applicable to other "philosophical cliche conundrums", if you feel like the problem you are facing or the question you are asking yourself is "deep", "complex", "paradoxical", "existential" then you are probably entering a wishy-washy land of "what ifs" and it should be treated as a cue to move on. a way to check if it's the case is to question the causal effects of different answers to such questions. "what if everything is predetermined? it has been up until this moment, nothing changed"
+/home/llaz/git/notes/philosophy/free will.md

+## On free will of a human
+    Is life deterministic
+    THere is at least a perceived free will in us.
+Even if it's not free, there is an interesting relation between our will and what we do, because if we choose to do it, even if one might argue that we chose just because of the complext causal line of the universe, that doesn't change the fact that the decision was made and it has consequences.
+If we don't make a decision or make a different decision, the same still applies.
+So even if we don't have a truly free will, it's not productive to cling to that, as our decisions still matter.
+And be very coutious here, as subscribing to the idea of no free will can open up a back door for vice into your life, it's very easy to rationalize that the bad decisions you made are just the way the universe made me.
+This gets to very fundamental things, where we might start talking about beliefs, rather than logically testable truths.
+But one of the principals I follow is that whatever level of free will we have it is enough, as it is a very precious thing that has a great amount of power and is the only thing that we truly have, and are not just merely lent (see stoics, epictetus, etc.).

+## on obsession
+obsession is bad (depends on definition, but this is the way I am defining focus that is overly excesive and interrupts other things) the opposite end is also bad. not sure what to call it. but if you don't care about a thing regardless of whether it is expedient. basically idgaf attitude. it's bad.

 ## On feelings, emotions and empathy
     ### Good use of emotions